-Please note that you always have the right to cease instructing
+Please note that you always have the right to cease instructing us in relation to any work in any event.

 Conditional fees

 For certain types of work, we may agree a 'conditional-fee basis' for our charges.
 If we do, we will send you a separate written agreement giving full details of the special terms that will apply between us.